zyy98/class-project/README.md

 # class-project
 class final project, clawer
-it is a class final project
-i am a newbie in programming
+It is a class final project, to create a basic clawer with python I am a newbie in programming so I choose a easy website and did some simple analysis